 NBOME Tutorials and Practice Exams

-Even more helpful for most students will be the CDM-specific materials, both the tutorial and Practice Exam.
+Even more helpful for most students will be the CDM-specific materials.
 Both the Level 3 MCQ and CDM practice exams should be taken at the outset and treated as initial diagnostic tools.
 After this, you can move on to more extensive question bank practice and review, but it’s important to utilize these official resources at the start to provide as clear an understanding of the exam structure and foci as possible.

 COMSAE Phase 3